 Voting at the AGM will be conducted by way of a poll.
-If you are not able to attend the AGM but would like to vote on the resolutions, you are able to vote electronically at eproxyappointment.com/STDH.
-Instructions can be found on pages 20 and 21 of this document.
-Alternatively, you can complete the proxy form sent to you with this document and return it to our branch registrar.
-All proxy forms must be received by 6.00pm Hong Kong time on Friday 4 May 2018.
+If you are not able to attend the AGM but would like to vote on the resolutions, you are able to vote electronically at investorcentre.co.uk/eproxy.
+Instructions can be found on page 24 of this document.
+Alternatively, you can complete the proxy form (or voting instruction form for ShareCare members) sent to you with this document and return it to our registrar.
+All proxy forms, including voting instruction forms for ShareCare members, must be received by 11.00am UK time on 3 May 2019, or 6.00pm Hong Kong time on 3 May 2019.

-Explanatory notes on all the business to be considered at this year's AGM appear on pages 4 to 15 of this document.
+Explanatory notes on all the business to be considered at this year's AGM appear on pages 3 to 17 of this document.
 The Board considers that all the resolutions to be put to the AGM are in the best interests of the Company and its shareholders as a whole.
-The Board recommends all shareholders vote in favour of all the resolutions, as the directors intend to do in respect of their own shares (with the exception of resolution 20, as in accordance with Rule 7.19(6) of the Hong Kong Listing Rules, the executive directors and their respective associates will abstain from voting in favour of resolution 20 for the reasons set out on page 10 of this document).
+The Board recommends all shareholders vote in favour of all the resolutions, as the directors intend to do in respect of their own shares (with the exception of resolution 20, as in accordance with Rule 7.19A(1) of the Hong Kong Listing Rules, the directors (excluding independent non-executive directors) and their respective associates will abstain from voting on resolution 20 for the reasons set out on page 12 of this document).